Heart of a Book

 ★★★★★

 WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations offers a compelling take on webgpu, though not without flaws.
-While the treatment of Computers & Technology is excellent, I found the sections on Books less convincing.
-The author makes some bold claims about graphics that aren't always fully supported.
+While the treatment of Books is excellent, I found the sections on webgpu less convincing.
+The author makes some bold claims about visualization that aren't always fully supported.
 That said, the book's strengths in discussing Web Development & Design more than compensate for any weaknesses.
 Readers looking for JavaScript will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on visualization, if not the definitive work.
+Overall, a valuable addition to the literature on webgpu, if not the definitive work.

 ★★★★☆